create3000/x_ite/docs/_posts/getting-started.md

 </html>
 ```

 To get X_ITE working you need to include the JavaScript file »x_ite.min.js«.
 Once X_ITE has loaded successfully, a new HTML element \<x3d-canvas\> will be available on your page.
 You can style the \<x3d-canvas\> element with CSS just like any other HTML element, and you can place it anywhere in the DOM tree.
-Once the scene is displayed, you may wonder [how to navigate in the scene](/x_ite/tutorials/how-to-navigate-in-a-scene/).
+Once the scene is displayed, you may wonder [how to navigate in a the scene](/x_ite/tutorials/how-to-navigate-in-a-scene/).

 >**Tip:** To test a page locally on your desktop computer, [setup a localhost server](/x_ite/setup-a-localhost-server/) to load files via *src* attribute or Inline node, or [directly combine HTML with X3D](/x_ite/dom-integration/).
 {: .prompt-tip }